 What are the hours of operation for Animal Control?
-There is animal control coverage from 9:00 am to 10:00 pm Monday to Friday.
-Should an emergency occur after hours please contact the City’s emergency after hours contact number at 204-239-8340 (Fire Department).
-They will assess the situation and determine if the Animal Control Officer will be dispatched.
+There is animal control coverage from 9:00 am to 7:00 pm Monday to Friday with someone on call after hours and on weekends.
+Should an emergency occur after hours please call the Animal Control / Bylaw Enforcement line at 204-239-8326.
+Someone will assess the situation and determine if the Animal Control Officer will be dispatched.

 How long are animals held at the pound?
 What happens next?
 Animals are held for a three day impoundment period pursuant to the City By-law.
 Following the impoundment period, animals will be offered to the Portage Animal Welfare Society (PAWS) for adoption.
 Any healthy animals not adopted by PAWS will be offered to other animal shelters in the region for adoption.

 Where can I get a dog/cat license?
 Dog and cat licenses can be applied for at City Hall, 97 Saskatchewan Avenue E. Record of current vaccination from vet will be required in order to obtain one

 Do I have to buy a dog/cat license?
 Yes.
 As per the City of Portage la Prairie Animal Control By-Law, any dog older than six months that is being kept within City limits must have a City-issued licence.
 Licencing fees are outlined in the Fees & Charges schedule (http://www.city-plap.com/cityplap/city-hall/by-laws/).